openscript/astro-i18n/libs/astro-loader-i18n/README.md

 ### `i18nContentLoader`

-`i18nContentLoader` creates multiple entries from a single yaml or json file.
+`i18nContentLoader` creates multiple entries based on yaml or json files that contain i18n text fields.

 See [i18nLoader](#i18nloader) for more information.